-Vanilla $\KD$ method requires loading a pre-trained teacher model in-memory, and computing forward-pass to get the full output distribution.
-While all of our proposed partial-$\KD$ methods and $\kdtopk$ can be achieved with better computational efficiency when training the student model.
-In terms of computation cost, we can pre-compute $K\times K$ class similarity matrix before student training, and directly use it for $\kdsim$.
-For $\kdtopk$, we only need the top-k predictions from the teacher, which could be efficiently (approximately) computed using SVD-softmax~\citep{svdsoftmax}, when the output space is large.
-Alternatively for vanilla $\KD$, one could also save computation by storing teacher's predictions on-disk, which could again be optimized using our proposed methods.
-We only need to store a single value, i.e., teacher's confidence on ground-truth class for $\kdpt$; and top-$k$ predictions for $\kdtopk$.
-As shown in our experiments in Figure~\ref{fig:exp_topk}, using $k=10\%K$, we can achieve comparable performance with vanilla $\KD$.
+\subsection{Diagnosis of failure cases}

-\subsection{Diagnosis of Failure Cases}
+Having a good understanding of $\KD$ enables us to diagnose failure cases. \citet{muller2019does} observed that although label smoothing (LS) improves teacher model's quality, it results in a worse student model when applying $\KD$.
+Verified on CIFAR-100 in Table~\ref{tb:label-smooth-failure}, we found that the unfavorable distillation performance could be attributed to two factors -- Firstly, as argued by the~\citet{muller2019does} and illustrated in Figure~\ref{fig:heatmap-label-smooth-failure}, $\LS$ destroys class relationship information.
+Secondly, we found that the skewed teacher's prediction distribution on the ground-truth (see Figure~\ref{fig:histogram-pt}) also hinders the effectiveness of $\KD$, especially that of $\kdpt$, since gradient rescaling will be less effective.
+Results of $\kdsim$ and $\kdpt$ from last two columns of Table~\ref{tb:label-smooth-failure} verifies our hypothesis.

-A good understanding of $\KD$ enables us to diagnose failure cases. \citet{muller2019does} observed that although label smoothing improves teacher model's quality, it results in a worse student model when applying $\KD$.
-Verified in CIFAR-100 (see Table~\ref{tb:label-smooth-failure}), we found the unfavorable distillation performance could be attributed to two factors -- Firstly, as argued by the~\citet{muller2019does} and illustrated in Figure~\ref{fig:heatmap-label-smooth-failure} in Suppl., $\LS$ destroys class relationships.
-Secondly, we found that the skewed teacher's prediction distribution on the ground-truth (see Figure~\ref{fig:histogram-pt} in Suppl.) also hinders the effectiveness of $\KD$, because the example re-weighting effect will be less useful.
-Results of $\kdsim$ and $\kdpt$ from last two columns of Table~\ref{tb:label-smooth-failure} verify these findings.
 For another failure case, \citet{mirzadeh2019improved} showed that the `distilled' student model's quality gets worse as we continue to increase teacher model's capacity.
-The larger capacity teacher might overfit, and predict high (uniform) confidence on the ground truth on all the examples; thereby hindering the effectiveness of example re-weighting in knowledge distillation.
-Another explanation could be that there exists an optimal model capacity gap between the teacher and student, which could otherwise result in inconsistency between teacher's confidence on the ground-truth, and the desired example difficulty for the student.
-Perhaps, an `easy' example for larger capacity teacher is overly difficult for the student, due to the large difference in model expressiveness.
+Larger capacity teacher might overfit, and predict high (uniform) confidence on the ground truth on all the examples; and thereby hindering the effectiveness of gradient rescaling.
+Another explanation could be that there exists an optimal model capacity gap between the teacher and student, which could otherwise result in an inconsistency between teacher's prediction confidence on the ground-truth, and the desired example difficulty for the student.
+Perhaps, an `easy' example for larger capacity teacher is overly difficult for the student.